Investigating Membership Inference Attacks under Data Dependencies: Empirical Evaluation of Membership Inference with Data Dependencies

-\paragraph{Membership Inference Attacks.} We consider two membership inference attacks evaluated in prior work~\cite{jayaraman_evaluating_2019} that we summarized in Section~\ref{sec:mia}.
+\paragraph{Membership Inference Attacks} We consider two membership inference attacks evaluated in prior work~\cite{jayaraman_evaluating_2019} that we summarized in Section~\ref{sec:mia}.
 The \emph{\shokri}~\cite{shokri2016membership} requires a large pool of publicly available data in order to train shadow models.
 Therefore we only run this attack on datasets that have leftover samples after building our member and non-member sets (see Table~\ref{tab:setup}).
 Following prior work~\cite{jayaraman_evaluating_2019, shokri2016membership}, we train five shadow models, each with the same architecture as the target model.
 The attack model uses the same architecture as the target model but with $64$ neurons in the hidden layer.
 We consider two variants of the \emph{\yeom}~\cite{yeom2017privacy}: one that knows the true loss distribution and therefore chooses the optimal decision threshold (\optimal) and one that uses the average training loss as decision threshold (\average).
 We remark that we do not modify these attacks.
+The attacks only get black box query access to the model $a$ (with confidence scores), the training loss (log loss attack), public data following $\mathcal{D}$ (shadow model attack), and the sample $z$.
+That is, they do not use all the information that we allow the attacker in Algorithm~\ref{alg:ExpJoint}.
+Specifically, we omit the set size $n$ and the training algorithm $A$.
 The attacks were not designed to exploit dependencies between training samples and the adversary never explicitly learns these dependencies.
 Furthermore, in each experiment, we are careful not to include attributes that can trivially identify the mixture component that a sample was drawn from (we clarify this below).